 Live Video streaming by Ustream

 Thank you for following our Crane Chick Cam!
-Our chicks are growing up, and our live cam has ended for the 2013 season.
+Our chicks have grown up, and our live cam has ended for the 2013 season.

 If you missed the live broadcast, view our recorded video highlights for a few memories from this season.
-We will continue to share updates on Facebook as the chicks complete their training in preparation for their fall release at Horicon National Wildlife Refuge in central Wisconsin (read our update to learn more).
+For updates on the chicks and other news about Whooping Cranes, follow our Whooping Crane Updates and join us on Facebook.

 Our 2013 naming theme is television sitcoms and characters from the 1970s